Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

  -include_lib("traces/include/class_TraceEmitter.hrl").

-This process can be a standalone module (ex: a test or an application launcher, see `traceManagement_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/traceManagement_test.erl>`_) or, more frequently, it might correspond to a WOOPER (active) instance, in which case it shall inherit, directly or not, from ``class_TraceEmitter`` (see `class_TestTraceEmitter.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/class_TestTraceEmitter.erl>`_ for a complete example of it).
+This process can be a standalone module (ex: a test or an application launcher, see `trace_management_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/trace_management_test.erl>`_) or, more frequently, it might correspond to a WOOPER (active) instance, in which case it shall inherit, directly or not, from ``class_TraceEmitter`` (see `class_TestTraceEmitter.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/class_TestTraceEmitter.erl>`_ for a complete example of it).